ttinahooo/ttinahooo/README.md

 👋 Hi, I’m @ttinahooo

-👀 I’m interested in Marketing Analytics
+👀 I’m interested in **Marketing Analytics**

-🌱 I’m currently learning Data Science next level & trying to document my projects here (Some of them are private now!)
+🌱 I’m currently bringing my **Data Science** skills to the next level & trying to document my projects here (Some of them are private now!)

 🌸 I'm also interested in VR/UX/SD..